Pretty Cure: Main series

-There are currently twenty anime television series in the franchise, two of which are direct sequels to their previous series.
+There are currently twenty-two anime television series in the franchise, two of which are direct sequels to their previous series.
 To date, three of the series have received English adaptations.
-Futari wa Pretty Cure was dubbed into English by Ocean Productions and aired in Canada under the name Pretty Cure.
+Pretty Cure was dubbed into English by Ocean Productions and aired in Canada under the name Pretty Cure.
 Smile PreCure! and DokiDoki!
 PreCure were adapted by Saban Brands and released on Netflix under the names Glitter Force and Glitter Force Doki Doki, respectively.
 The series, Kirakira Pretty Cure a la Mode, Healin' Good Pretty Cure and Tropical-Rouge!
 Pretty Cure, began streaming in Crunchyroll on their respective territories.
 Each series has received a manga adaptation illustrated by Futago Kamikita, which is published in Kodansha's Nakayoshi shoujo magazine alongside the anime.
 Starting with Fresh Pretty Cure!, each ending movie featured a dance choreography by each series' Pretty Cure members.

-As of 2020, Toei Animation Inc. owns the international rights to the franchise while both the dubs of Smile and DokiDoki alongside the Glitter Force brand is currently owned by Hasbro and eOne.
+As of 2020, Toei Animation Inc. owns the international rights to the franchise while both the dubs of Smile and DokiDoki alongside the Glitter Force brand is currently owned by Hasbro.

 Films

-Beginning with Futari wa Pretty Cure Max Heart, each television series has received a theatrical animated film based on the series, with Max Heart receiving two films.
+Beginning with Pretty Cure Max Heart, each television series has received a theatrical animated film based on the series, with Max Heart receiving two films.
 Starting in March 2009, crossover films featuring characters from multiple series have been released annually, with 12 crossover films released to date.
 The eleventh crossover film, Hugtto!
 PreCure Futari wa Pretty Cure: All Stars Memories, has been awarded the Guinness World Records title for "Most Magical Warriors in an Anime Film", with a total number of 55 Cures with speaking roles.